tanweijie123/tp/docs/DeveloperGuide.md

 1. The `ViewSessionCommand` is returned to the `LogicManager` which will then execute it.

-1. During execution of `ViewSessionCommand`, a predicate is created (refer to Activity Diagram above for details).
+1. During execution of `ViewSessionCommand`, a predicate for sessions within the upcoming week is created (refer to Activity Diagram above for details on flow).
 The Session List in `Model` is then filtered by this predicate.

 1. Command result is passed to `MainWindow` to indicate a successful execution. `MainWindow` will then update the `RightSideBar`.
 [comment]: Added 4 whitespaces below to indent content between numbered bullet points.
 Do not remove.